kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Coefficients as Effects

-Coefficients weight features.
+Coefficients weight features
-Signs indicate direction.
+Signs indicate direction
 Magnitude indicates influence

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.